-In the contemporary world, the importance of child supervision in the prevention of accidents in a child cannot be understated.
+In the contemporary world, the importance of child supervision in the prevention of accidents cannot be understated.
 A significant number of accidents involving children occur in a domestic environment, many of which can be prevented with proper oversight and adherence to child safety guidelines.
-This article explores how we can prevent accidents, focussing on child supervision and the specific guidelines that must be adopted for the welfare of children.
+This article explores how we can prevent accidents, focusing on child supervision and the specific guidelines that must be adopted for the welfare of children.

 How Can We Prevent Accidents: The Role of Child Supervision

 - Understanding the Risks

 The first step in the prevention of accidents in a child is understanding the potential risks within the environment.
 Child supervision must involve a keen awareness of potential hazards, such as sharp objects, stairs, hot surfaces, and open water.

 Active child supervision means always keeping an eye on children, especially during activities that might lead to accidents.
 For example, when a child is playing near a swimming pool, active supervision will involve staying within arm’s reach.